rossumai/docile/README.md

 Run tests by calling `pytest tests`.

-## Dataset and benchmark paper
+## Dataset and benchmark paper and Supplementary Material
-The dataset, the benchmark tasks and the evaluation criteria are described in detail in the [dataset paper](https://arxiv.org/abs/2302.05658).
+The dataset, the benchmark tasks and the evaluation criteria are described in detail in the [dataset paper](https://arxiv.org/abs/2302.05658) which was accepted to ICDAR 2023.
+The provided link is to arXiv version that includes Supplementary Material.
 To cite the dataset, please use the following BibTeX entry:
 ```
 @misc{simsa2023docile,
     title={{DocILE} Benchmark for Document Information Localization and Extraction},